Louis Penfield House: Sale and later ownership

 Paul placed the Penfield House, the RiverRock plans, and the other two buildings on the property, for sale in 2014 for $1.7 million.
 At the time, the main house was occupied nearly 300 nights a year. while other tenants occupied the other two buildings.
 Paul was 70 years old and could no longer care for the house, and his children were not interested in managing it.
 The house remained unsold for several years, and in 2017, the three buildings on the site were offered for sale again, with a reduced price of $1.3 million.
+The RiverRock plans were included in the 2017 sale offer.

 Sarah Dykstra bought the Penfield House in 2018, and she and her mother Debbie decided to build the RiverRock home at 2217 River Road.
-The Dykstra family hired Joseph Myers Architects to design the house.
+The Dykstra family hired Joseph Myers Architects to design the house, and the family became their own general contractors for RiverRock.
 Work started in 2022, though local and county departments did not approve the plans until 2023.
 The house was built using stone from the Chagrin River and nearby stone piles discovered by the Dykstra family.
 RiverRock was completed in March 2025, and the Dykstras rented out both the Penfield House and RiverRock.
 A documentary series on RiverRock's construction, The Last Wright, was produced later that year.
+By 2026, the Penfield House could accommodate five guests at once, and the full size beds had been replaced with two larger queen size beds.

 Reception

 When the building was completed, The Plain Dealer wrote that it "seems to have grown out of the low hill on which it stands".
 A writer for the Akron Beacon Journal wrote in 1991 that the Penfield House's design "emits a feeling of spatial freedom that is almost tangible".
 Art Journal likened the facade to that of the Raymond Carlson House in Phoenix, Arizona.

 In 2003, Bob and Joy Schwabach of the Chicago Tribune said that the property "is beautiful, both house and setting, but there are problems".
 The issues included the extremely narrow doorways, leak-prone flat roofs, and a front door that did not close properly.
 Becky Linhardt of The Cincinnati Enquirer wrote that, despite the house's tight dimensions, the first floor was a "grand public space" with expansive views of the surrounding landscape.
 As the Associated Press said: "If Fallingwater is Frank Lloyd Wright's greatest work, then [the Penfield House] is one of his most livable."

 In 2012, the travel guidebook Lonely Planet ranked the Penfield House as the "Most Romantic Place in the United States".
 After the guidebook was published, Paul Penfield reported that the "phone leapt off the hook".
+After RiverRock opened, Cleveland magazine wrote in 2026 that the Penfield House was "cohesive, cozy and right at home in Willoughby Hills".